If you are trading breakouts then look for these 4 confirming signals.

 4. Be cautious if you see a ‘RAMBO’ pattern

 And finally, watch out for RAMBO (potential “Reversal of an AMateur BreakOut”) patterns, particularly when they come with exhaustion volume.
 They show the breakout is being led by the Amateurs (low average trade size) and is suspect.
 At the very least the breakout will lose energy after a RAMBO pattern.
-And if the pattern happens in the “shadow” of a previous high/low they’re great places to fade the breakout.
+And if the pattern happens in the “shadow” of a previous high/low they’re great places to fade (go in the opposite direction of the short term trend) the breakout.

 I hope you found this video and article helpful on trading breakouts.